 I never planned to start a movement in the middle of a Walmart checkout line—but one carton of milk changed everything that morning.

 My name’s Frank.
 Seventy-six.
-Vietnam vet.
 My knees sound like gravel when I get out of bed, and my hands tremble just enough to make pouring coffee a challenge.
 I live alone now.
 My wife, Joanne, died of lung cancer six years ago.
 Since then, Tuesdays at Walmart have been my ritual—something steady in a world that stopped feeling steady.

 Last Tuesday, I wheeled my cart into checkout lane six.
 Bread, eggs, a jar of instant coffee.
 Nothing special.
 Just the usual.